-The non-profit association “Deutsches Rettungsrobotik-Zentrum e.V.”(DRZ e.V.) was founded in 2018 by the joint project partners.
-It aims to promote the development of robotic systems, that are designed to support the rescue and protection of humans as well as property.
+The non-profit association “German Rescue Robotics Center e.V.” (“Deutsches Rettungsrobotik-Zentrum e.V.”, DRZ e.V.) was founded in 2018 by the partners of the cooperative project.
+It aims to promote the development of intelligent robotic systems, that support the rescue and protection of humans as well as property.
 It is focused on research and development in the field of rescue robotics, vocational training in this field, rescue from life-threatening danger, fire protection, occupational safety, civil protection and accident prevention.
-The association also promotes the networking of the task forces, users, companies and research institutions active in these fields and offers a membership for them.
+The association also promotes the networking of the task forces, users, companies and research institutions active in these fields and is open to membership for them.

-The starting point for the competence center is the increased complexity of the challenges that authorities and organizations with security tasks (BOS) are confronted with on a daily basis, in order to accomplish their tasks.
+The motivation for the competence center is the increased complexity of the challenges that authorities and organizations with security tasks (BOS) are confronted with on a daily basis, in order to accomplish their tasks.
 Despite good training, mature tactical concepts and reliable protective equipment, every year a large number of emergency personnel worldwide is injured or killed during their work.
-As technical development progresses, however, it is foreseeable that mobile robotic systems will increasingly be able to take over tasks in the future in order to make operations more effective and safer for emergency forces, people in danger and other protective goods.
+As technical development progresses, however, it is foreseeable that intelligent mobile robotic systems will increasingly be able to take over tasks in the future in order to make operations more effective and safer for emergency forces, people in danger and other protective items.